Skip to main content

 In 2019, to build the European Data Flow Monitoring, the Directorate-General for Communications Networks, Content and Technology (CONNECT), in collaboration with the Joint Research Centre launched a first company and public entity voluntary survey (now closed) to gather aggregated and anonymised data on:

-The tool allows to geographically see online the countries and economic sectors that trigger cloud data flows.
-It also allows for analysis of cloud data flows and their associated economic value per sector, geography and enterprise size across 31 countries in Europe.
-It also shows online current and forecasts up to 2030 of cloud uptake per sectors, Member States and company types and points to key economic partners.
+The online data visualisation tool allows to geographically see online the countries and economic sectors that trigger enterprise cloud-based data flows (ECBDFs).
+It also allows for the analysis of cloud data flows and their associated economic value per sector, geography and enterprise size across a total of 32 countries in Europe and shows forecasts up to 2036 of cloud uptake, volume, destination and value of ECBDFs per sector, geography and enterprise size.
+For economic value specifically, the tool also shows a breakdown by cloud service types, distinguishing between the economic value generated by ECBDFs triggered by the use of basic services and those triggered by the use of intermediate/sophisticated cloud services.

 Latest News